Rates & Charges

 Natural gas is an energy source that saves you money over the long term.
 But month to month, the savings may not be so obvious on your bill.

+Your total cost of natural gas includes the cost of the natural gas supply itself and the cost of distribution.
 In New Brunswick, natural gas is provided in an “unbundled market” which means the cost of distributing natural gas is separated from the cost of supply.